andrewcheriananil/my-portfolio/README.md

 # My Portfolio Website

-Built using React+Vite, to display my profile in a web based version.
+Built using React+Vite, to display my profile in a web based platform.